 Amazon is the largest private employer in the Inland Empire, a region east of Los Angeles.
-While there has been criticism of Amazon’s work culture where pickers and sorters are expected work according to ‘machine-like’ precision.
+While there has been criticism of Amazon’s work culture, where pickers and sorters are expected to work according to ‘machine-like’ precision.
 Pickers are expected to ‘pick’ fast enough to maintain their hourly rate.

 Other issues include the high turnover of employees and their subsequent disqualification from their health benefits and 401(k), according to Erika Hayasaki in The New York Times.
 Some estimates put Amazon’s employee turnover at double the average for retail and warehousing industries.

-The impact that Amazon has on local employment ecosystem is massive, so much that the concerns regarding employment conditions, high employee turnover, and impact of automation just remain that, online debates.
-Most people who take up Amazon jobs below the managerial level usually juggle with 2-3 jobs, and transitioning to one job that pays them $15/hr. is a welcome omen.
-Until, excessive fatigue and boredom caused by repetitive tasks and physically demanding job sets in.
+Amazon’s impact on the local employment ecosystem is massive, so much so that the concerns regarding employment conditions, high employee turnover, and the impact of automation remain in online debates.
+Most people who take up Amazon jobs below the managerial level usually juggle 2-3 jobs and transitioning to one job that pays them $15/hr. is it a welcome omen until excessive fatigue and boredom caused by repetitive tasks and physically demanding jobs sets in?

-For now, Amazon has created 3k+ jobs in Southern California via its Amazon Fresh markets since the it started operations in fall 2020 here in SoCal.
-The ‘job creation’ narrative outshines all other concerns amid massive joblessness common folk had to bear after the Coronavirus pandemic.
+For now, Amazon has created 3k+ jobs in Southern California via its Amazon Fresh markets since then it started operations in fall 2020 here in SoCal.
+The ‘job creation’ narrative outshines all other concerns amid the massive joblessness common folk had to bear after the Coronavirus pandemic.

 Amazon Fresh; Just Walk Out